X-rays of the Extremities

 If you are asked to remove clothing, you will be given a gown to wear.

-The type of procedure being performed will dictate your positioning, such as lying on a table, sitting, or standing, and the type of X-ray equipment used.
+The type of procedure being performed will dictate your positioning, like lying on a table, sitting, or standing, and the type of X-ray equipment used.
 You will be positioned on an X-ray table that carefully places the part of the body that is to be X-rayed between the X-ray machine and a cassette containing the X-ray film or digital media.
-Examinations in the sitting or standing position are performed in a similar manner, with the body part being examined placed between the X-ray machine and the X-ray film or digital media.
+Exams in the sitting or standing position are performed in a similar manner, with the body part being examined placed between the X-ray machine and the X-ray film or digital media.

 Body parts not being imaged may be covered with a lead apron (shield) to avoid exposure to the X-rays.